 But while coastal land loss is an increasingly visible problem afflicting the Mississippi River Delta, it is not the only important story that has emerged from three centuries of Euro-American struggles to reorganize land and water in the region.
 My research begins with the arrival of the French in the early eighteenth century, and continues through the years following Hurricane Katrina to demonstrate that people’s efforts to tame watery nature in the delta were almost always far more provisional and precarious than they imagined.
 From rice agriculture to swamp logging, oil and gas extraction to petrochemical development, Euro-American efforts to reorganize land and water in this amphibious terrain almost always left them mired in unintended consequences.

-You can learn more about my research and research process by following my blog.
+You can learn more about my research and research process by perusing my (now discontinued) blog.

-A National Science Foundation Graduate Research Fellowship has helped support this research, as have many smaller grants and awards.
+Fellowships from the National Science Foundation and the UW-Madison Institute for Research in the Humanities helped support this research, as have many smaller grants and awards.
 Findings from four chapters have been presented at the annual meetings of both the Association of American Geographers and the American Society for Environmental History.